alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/postfashion.md

 tag: [ fashion, internet culture, linguistics ]
 growth: growth-2
 category: essay
+changelog: "Started to revise some wording and and pulled in Mina Le's video.
+Thinking through the outline structure and wondering if I need to flip some sections around."
 ---

 🚧 *v incomplete article, tread with caution!*

-Cheugy is the word that fills the descriptive void of not *quite* being on-trend.
-It might describe something that's on trend on paper, but misses the mark on execution.
-It's subtle and largely comprised of <span class="newthought">iykyk</span> knowledge, like the difference between a scuffed-up vintage 70's vase compared to one with manufactured distress that's plucked off the shelf at Target.
+We haven't really had a word before to describe something that's not *quite* on-trend, or is trendy on paper while execution falls short.
+"Cheugy" fills that descriptive void.
+It can be loud and in-your-face like Millenial fashion or subtle and largely comprised of <span class="newthought">iykyk</span> knowledge -- kind of like knowing whether a scuffed-up vase is vintage from the 70's or manufactured by Target and picked up from a sale bin.

-As a word, cheugy is simultaneously a perfect descriptor *and* incredibly difficult to articulate.
+As a word, the definition of cheugy is simultaneously a perfect descriptor *and* incredibly difficult to articulate.
 Our need for such a word is perfect evidence that we're knees-deep in a post-fashion & post-trend world.
 In the past days of delineated, top-down fashion trends, we never needed [14 year olds to make up words](https://www.nytimes.com/2021/04/29/style/cheugy.html) to fill a linguistic void.

 ## Cheugy steps in where trends get blurry